Interview With Me and Ellen Part 1

 Jen: You know, I was thinking of a question that kind of came up when you were talking about those.
 Do you ever find yourself having challenges with some of those areas?
 Because those are some of the challenges with NLD, like math and executive functioning, they're trying to teach somebody else.

-Ellen: Yeah, there are times when I have to turn to my students and say, I know I'm supposed to be the expert here but I messed up so let me try this on my own before I come and teach it to you.
+Ellen: Yeah, there are times when I have to turn to my students and say, I know I'm supposed to be the expert here, but I messed up, so let me try this on my own before I come and teach it to you.
 But I think one of the things that's essential to my teaching philosophy is that the teacher is not the only expert in the room.
 What's important is creating a culture where both students and teachers can learn from the space that they're in and the relationships that they build.
-So I usually have really wonderful relationships with my students where they're incredibly forgiving.
+So I usually have wonderful relationships with my students where they're incredibly forgiving.

 And I don't have to be perfect because I have a curriculum behind me.
 And I also do feel like I can speak to the benefits of practicing those habits when they're not second nature.
-And providing the Neurological background, , to explain to our kids, like, Hey, this is something you cannot do yet, but that doesn't mean that you can't hack your brain to learn how to do it.
+And providing the Neurological background to explain to our kids, like, Hey, this is something you cannot do yet, but that doesn't mean that you can't hack your brain to learn how to do it.
 Yeah.
 Yet it is important.
 Yeah.
-Using tools that work around where your deficit is, so that you can be equally capable as all of your peers, because that is a sentiment that a lot of my kids do have when they start to struggle is I'm at a disadvantage.
+Using tools that work around where your deficit is, so that you can be equally capable as all of your peers, because that is a sentiment that a lot of my kids do have when they start to struggle, is I'm at a disadvantage.
 And it's very difficult to help them see that your quote disadvantage is only at this moment.
 The lack of flexibility.
-You have to try this other thing. , And flexibility is a really hard thing to teach. , Because you have to make kids uncomfortable and stretch their tolerance for uncertainty. , that's the thing that I struggle the most with.
+You have to try this other thing.
+And flexibility is a really hard thing to teach.
+Because you have to make kids uncomfortable and stretch their tolerance for uncertainty.
+That's the thing that I struggle the most with.
 I'm like one of the most rigid people I know.
 But, but yeah.

-Ellen: Ooh. so, I would say it comes as no surprise because I am so inundated with teaching culture that one of the things I like least about teaching and one of the things I like best about teaching are the same, and that's working with families.
+Ellen: Ooh.
+So, I would say it comes as no surprise because I am so inundated with teaching culture that one of the things I like least about teaching and one of the things I like best about teaching are the same, and that's working with families.
 I think working with families can be one of the most rewarding parts of my experience.

 And.
 I think the greatest disservice to some of my kids is that their parents just don't know what they don't know.
-And so I really love when parents kind of bring me in and consult me like, what can I do, should I do, this is what we're doing, how can I improve?
+And so I love when parents kind of bring me in and consult me like, what can I do, should I do, this is what we're doing, how can I improve?
 I think that's great.
-And I have a lot of parents that are like that.
+And I have a lot of parents who are like that.

 And I have great working relationships with parents and kids.
 We communicate frequently.
-And then I have parents that aren't really interested in helping.
-And I think the misconception that a lot of people have in America is that teachers are the ones that shape the way kids think.
+And then I have parents who aren't interested in helping.
+And I think the misconception that a lot of people have in America is that teachers are the ones who shape the way kids think.
 But if a kid comes into my classroom with a preconceived notion about who they are or what they know or what they're capable of doing, only the parent is in a position to change that.

-Maybe not only the parent, but the parent plays a really significant role in that.
+Maybe not only the parent, but also the parent plays a significant role in that.
 And I think we glorify the hero teacher in society of the teacher that changed the kid's mind, the teacher that changed the kid's life.
 And I know that, you know, every day that I work with my kids, I'm, I'm doing something for the better, but there are some kids that are just not going to work with me.

 Ellen: Well, I'm sure it made your job more difficult, too.